 By Rolf Agather, managing director, US research

-Source: FTSE Russell.
-Data based on Russell 3000 Index universe, from December 1978 and December 2018.
+Source: FTSE Russell as of December 31, 2018.
 Past performance is no guarantee of future results.
-Please see end for important legal disclosures.
+Please see the end for important legal disclosures.

 © 2019 London Stock Exchange Group plc and its applicable group undertakings (the “LSE Group”).
 The LSE Group includes (1) FTSE International Limited (“FTSE”), (2) Frank Russell Company (“Russell”), (3) FTSE Global Debt Capital Markets Inc. and FTSE Global Debt Capital Markets Limited (together, “FTSE Canada”), (4) MTSNext Limited (“MTSNext”), (5) Mergent, Inc. (“Mergent”), (6) FTSE Fixed Income LLC (“FTSE FI”) and (7) The Yield Book Inc (“YB”).
 All rights reserved.

 FTSE Russell® is a trading name of FTSE, Russell, FTSE Canada, MTSNext, Mergent, FTSE FI, YB.
 “FTSE®”, “Russell®”, “FTSE Russell®”, “MTS®”, “FTSE4Good®”, “ICB®”, “Mergent®”, “The Yield Book®” and all other trademarks and service marks used herein (whether registered or unregistered) are trademarks and/or service marks owned or licensed by the applicable member of the LSE Group or their respective licensors and are owned, or used under licence, by FTSE, Russell, MTSNext, FTSE Canada, Mergent, FTSE FI, YB.
 FTSE International Limited is authorised and regulated by the Financial Conduct Authority as a benchmark administrator.